Walleye: As food

 The walleye is considered to be a quite palatable freshwater fish, and consequently, is fished recreationally and commercially for food.
 Because of its nocturnal feeding habits, it is most easily caught at night using live minnows or lures that mimic small fish.
 Most commercial fisheries for walleye are situated in the Canadian waters of the Great Lakes, and fried walleye is considered a staple of Canadian cuisine.
-In Minnesota, the walleye is often fished for in the late afternoon on windy days (known as a "walleye chop") or at night.
-Often served as a sandwich in Minnesota's pubs where the fish is very popular, deep-fried walleye on a stick is a Minnesota State Fair food.
-Fried walleye is a popular food in both Canada and Minnesota.
+In Minnesota, the walleye is often fished in the late afternoon on windy days (known as a "walleye chop") or at night.
+A walleye sandwich is commonly served in Minnesota's pubs, and deep-fried on a stick at the Minnesota State Fair.
+Fried walleye is a favored dish in both Canada and Minnesota.

 Fishing

 Because walleyes are popular with anglers, fishing for walleyes is regulated by most natural resource agencies.
 Management may include the use of quotas and length limits to ensure that populations are not overexploited.
 For example, in Michigan, walleyes shorter than 15 in may not be legally kept.

 Since walleyes have excellent visual acuity under low illumination levels, they tend to feed more extensively at dawn and dusk, on cloudy or overcast days, and under choppy conditions when light penetration into the water column is disrupted.
 Although anglers interpret this as light avoidance, it is merely an expression of the walleyes' competitive advantage over their prey under those conditions.
 Similarly, in darkly stained or turbid waters, walleyes tend to feed throughout the day.
 In the spring and fall, walleyes are located near the shallower areas due to the spawning grounds, and they are most often located in shallower areas during higher winds due to the murkier, higher oxygenated water at around 6 ft deep.
 On calm spring days, walleyes are more often located at the deep side of the shoreline drop-off and around shore slopes at depths approaching 10 ft or more.

 As a result of their widespread presence in Canada and the northern United States, walleyes are frequently caught while ice fishing, a popular winter pastime throughout those regions.

 "Walleye chop" is a term used by walleye anglers for rough water typically with winds of 10 to 25 km/h, and is one of the indicators for good walleye fishing due to the walleyes' increased feeding activity during such conditions.
 In addition to fishing this chop, night fishing with live bait can be very effective.

 The current all-tackle world record for a walleye is held by Mabry Harper, who caught an 11.34 kg walleye in Old Hickory Lake in Tennessee on 2 August 1960.
 LeRoy Chiovitte holds the Minnesota state-record for the walleye he caught on 13 May 1979 on the Seagull River near Saganaga Lake.
 The fish weighed 17 lb 8 oz, was 35.75 in long and had a girth of 21.25 in.